Pandemic-related vaccination drop raises concern about U.S. measles outbreak

 In addition to a decline in up-to-date status in almost all age groups, the number of non-influenza vaccine doses given to children under age 24 months dropped more than 15% from January through April of this year compared to the same period the previous two years, the researchers found.

-“The observed declines in vaccination coverage might leave young children and communities vulnerable to vaccine-preventable diseases such as measles,” the CDC scientists wrote in the report.
+“The observed declines in vaccination coverage might leave young children and communities vulnerable to vaccine-preventable diseases such as measles,” Cristi A. Bramer of the Michigan Department of Health and Human Services and her colleagues write in the report.
 “If measles vaccination coverage of 90%-95% ... is not achieved, measles outbreaks can occur.”

 The researchers found a drop in vaccination coverage in all the age groups they studied except for birth-dose hepatitis B coverage, typically administered in the hospital to newborns.